apex-ant/fully-managed-rojo/README.md

 3. Make changes in roblox studio or in the src folder
 4. If you made changes in roblox studio run `extract-assets.sh` or `extract-assets.bat`
 5. Commit all changes

+## How to start project
+In one terminal run `nodemon -w build.rbxl --exec ./extract-assets.sh` (Linux/Mac) or `nodemon -w build.rbxl --exec ./extract-assets.bat` (Windows) to automatically extract assets when the roblox project file changes.
+In another terminal run `rojo serve` to start the Rojo server and sync code changes.

 ## Important Notes
 - The `map/` directory is crucial for the Rojo setup.
 Do not delete or manually modify its contents.